UK Government expects to decide ‘soon’ on Chinese wind turbine factory plan

 “And so I expect we’ll be able to make a decision soon.”

-Scotland’s First Minister John Swinney has previously warned that the renewables industry in Scotland would be “set back” if the proposals are rejected.
+“It is a crucial component in our just transition so we need to make early and swift progress.

+“This decision has been taking too long, and we need to come to a conclusion and we need an outcome from the United Kingdom Government as soon as possible.”

-When asked about a timeframe for a decision on Ardersier, Sir Chris said: “The best I can do, I’m afraid, on our timeline, is that we hope to make a decision soon.”
+When asked about a timeframe for a decision on Ardersier, Sir Chris told the BBC: “The best I can do, I’m afraid, on our timeline, is that we hope to make a decision soon.”

 Prime Minister Sir Keir Starmer is currently visiting China and met Chinese President Xi Jinping on Thursday as he made the case for a “more sophisticated” relationship between the two countries.